NiiJoshua/Twitter_eti/README.md

 ## Task
 Write a script that downloads tweets data on a specific search topic using the standard search API.
 The script should contain the following functions:
 1)	**scrape_tweets()** that has the following parameters:
-* a)	Search topic
+*	Search topic
-* b)	The number of tweets to download per request
+*	The number of tweets to download per request
-* c)	The number of requests
+*	The number of requests
 And returns a dataframe.

 2)	**Save_results_as_csv()** that has the following parameters:
-a)	the dataframe from the above function
+*	the dataframe from the above function
 And returns a csv file with the following naming format: tweets_downloaded_yymmdd_hhmmss.csv (where ‘yymmdd_hhmmss’ is the current 	timestamp)